shiny AppAbstract

 <Promise [fulfilled: character]>

-dHow do we extract the bounded value from a promise
+promisedHow do we extract the bounded value from a promise, like what we do with a Future by using the value function?

 It turns out that, we cannot.

-To process the return value from a promise
+To process the return value from a promise, we simply chain it with another promise:

 The following example illustrates the above idea: